OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-rds-mssql-s3-database.md

 position: 100
 ---

+You can perform native restores of Amazon Relational Database instances running SQL Server.
+You may have the backup you want to be restored in S3 storage, and using an Octopus runbook is an easy way to automate the process.

 In the following example, we'll use the [AWS RDS SQL Server - Restore from S3 Bucket](https://library.octopus.com/step-templates/55848421-44b9-403c-b1f0-ba8a84b1f177/actiontemplate-aws-rds-sql-server-restore-from-s3-bucket) community step template.